manoss96/fluke/README.md

-* Treating object storage services as traditional file systems, unifying the two under a single *File/Dir* API, through which you are able to manage your data no matter where they reside, be it a local/remote file system or a bucket in the cloud.
+* Treating object storage services as traditional file systems, unifying the two under a single *File/Dir* API, through which you are able to manage your data no matter where they reside, be it the local file system or a bucket in the cloud.

-* Greatly reducing the intricacies of interacting with message queues by thinking of them as mere data structures that support three elementary operations, that is, push/peek/poll.
+* Greatly reducing the intricacies of interacting with message queues by viewing them as mere data structures that support three elementary operations, that is, push/peek/poll.